Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 # Introduction
-Lua is a lightweight, high-level, dynamically typed, multi-paradigm scripting language, created in 1993, Brazil It was designed to improve its speed, portability, extensibility, and ease of use in development.
-Which is why it is used in Psych Engine; this allows you to execute Lua code without compiling the game over and over again, unlike doing source code in Haxe.
+Lua is a lightweight, high-level, dynamically typed, multi-paradigm scripting language designed for speed, portability, extensibility, and ease of use in development.
+In the year 1993, three people in Brazil created Lua.
+Psych Engine uses Lua due to its portability and flexibility, allowing you to execute Lua code without compiling the game repeatedly, unlike the primary language of Psych Engine—Haxe.

 ## Differences
-Coding in Psych Engine has some "minor differences" compared when coding in vanilla Lua.
-This is due to HaxeFlixel, the main engine used by Psych Engine and LuaJIT a tracing just-in-time compiler for Lua.
-Anyways uuuuhhhhh here's a list of minor differences that you should 100% totally know about:
+Coding in Psych Engine has some "minor differences" compared to vanilla Lua.
+Psych Engine differentiates from vanilla Lua due to HaxeFlixel, the main engine used by Psych Engine, and LuaJIT, a tracing just-in-time compiler for Lua.
+Below is a list of minor differences you should know about:

-1. If you want your code to execute on a specific event during the game, you should use callback templates to do that; Examples: `onCreate()`, `onUpdate()`, `onEvent()` just to name a few of them.
-But variables, functions, and built-in Lua functions can be declared outside of any Callback Templates.
+1. If you want your code to execute on a specific event during the game, you should use callback templates.
+Some standard callbacks are: `onCreate()`, `onUpdate()`, `onEvent()`.
+Some exceptions are variables, functions, and built-in Lua functions since they can be declared anywhere.

 > [!TIP]
-> In update <kbd>0.7.1h</kbd> of Psych Engine you can now put code outside of any Callback Templates, which is the best feature to be ever be implemeted in years, but this will only execute once tho.
+> In update <kbd>0.7.1h</kbd> of Psych Engine, you can put code outside of any callback template, which is the best feature to be added in years, but this will only execute once.

-2. Printing is also different instead of using the `print()` function it's replaced by the `debugPrint()` function.
-The arguments passed on the `debugPrint()` function will appear at the top-left of the screen.
-And will fade out in a couple of second
+2. Unlike standard Lua, which uses the `print()` function to print, Psych Engine uses the `debugPrint()` function.
+The arguments passed through the `debugPrint()` function will appear at the top-left of the screen and will fade out in six seconds.

-3. Psych Engine uses LuaJIT for it's Lua programming language, it also uses Lua version <kbd>5.1</kbd> which has some missing features.
-But it has extensions you might probably use like bitwise operations, FFI library, etc.
+3. Psych Engine uses LuaJIT for its Lua programming language.
+It also uses Lua version <kbd>5.1</kbd>, which has some missing features, but it has extensions you might use, such as bitwise operations, FFI library, etc.

 ## Source-Code Editors
-You don't know they're basically a text editor program designed specifically for editing source code of computer programs.
-They usually add such as syntax highlighting, indentation, autocomplete and brace matching.
-To make your programming experience more easier to code, the most popular source-code editors are [Visual Studio Code](https://code.visualstudio.com/), [Notepad++](https://notepad-plus-plus.org/downloads/), [Vim](https://www.vim.org/download.php), [Sublime Text](https://www.sublimetext.com/), etc. You can use any source-code editors that you're comfortable to use.
+A source code editor is an IDE designed to edit computer code.
+They usually add syntax highlighting, indentation, autocomplete, and brace matching.
+Some popular source code editors include [Visual Studio Code](https://code.visualstudio.com/), [Notepad++](https://notepad-plus-plus.org/downloads/), [Vim](https://www.vim.org/download.php), and [Sublime Text](https://www.sublimetext.com/).
+You can use any source code editor you’re comfortable with.

-If you install Visual Studio Code there are extensions which makes your coding experience even more better.
-Like supporting a new programming language, adding custom snippets, etc.
+If you install Visual Studio Code, extensions that can improve your workflow have been listed below.

 - [Lua Snippets](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) - Adds snippets when coding in Lua.
 - [Funkin Script AutoCompleter](http://127.0.0.1:5501/source/html/lua_coding_docs/basics_of_coding.html#:~:text=Funkin%20Script%20AutoCompleter) - Adds variables, functions, and callback templates from Psych Engine when coding in Lua.